Mitigated risk, meaningful returns: Structured products’ time has come

 Brian McMillan, head of structured products at Investec Corporate and Institutional Banking, says advisers are increasingly turning to structured products as an integral part of a retirement portfolio.

-“And thanks to the capital protection mechanisms built into many structured products — most offer either full or substantial protection against market declines — they are a highly-effective tool for hedging risk for clients approaching retirement,” notes McMillan.
+“And thanks to the capital protection mechanisms built into many structured products — most offer either full or substantial protection against market declines — they are an effective tool for hedging risk for clients approaching retirement,” says McMillan.

 Structured products are a highly effective tool for hedging risk for clients approaching retirementBrian McMillan, head of structured products at Investec Corporate and Institutional Banking